LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ---
 ### Background and objective
 The objective is to apply the skills obtained in Labs 9 and 10 in an ecological context.
 In the previous Labs we were looking at a likely familiar location - the Boab court at CDU Casuarina campus.
-Here we will align three scans of the Litchfield site you have seen in the lectures and register them using the ICP algorithm.
+In this lab we will look at scans form the Litchfield NP field site you have seen in the Introduction to LiDAR lecture.
+We will learn how to align and register multiple clouds and explore how point density affects data quality.
+Use this lab to consider how your study area and your research questoins would guide your sampling strategy.

 ![Figure 1.](screenshots/Litchie.jpg)